 This is your monthly reminder that SocImages is on Twitter, Facebook,Tumblr, Google+, and Pinterest.
 I’m on Facebook and most of the team is on Twitter: @lisawade, @gwensharpnv, @familyunequal, and @jaylivingston.

 In other news…

 Stay warm New Orleans!
 I’m arriving on Monday and I expect you to be hospitable!

 If you’re in the city, I’d love to get together!
 I’ll be there through Mardi Gras.
-Send an email to email@example.com and I’ll be in touch!Lisa Wade is a professor of sociology at Occidental College.
+Send an email to firstname.lastname@example.org and I’ll be in touch!Lisa Wade is a professor of sociology at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter and Facebook.